ga-wdi-lessons/js-view-classes/readme.md

 ## Learning Objectives
 - Leverage objects within other constructors
+- define a model using a constructor function
+- define a view using a constructor function
-- Create a View Constructor to generate HTML with objects
+- use the view constructor to render HTML

 ## Framing
 We've learned a lot about objects.
 Whether they be object literals or objects instantiated with constructor functions.
 The purpose of this class is to learn how to create "views" using a constructor function.
 However, the implications from view constructors are enormous.
 The basic idea is the ability to pass in an object as an argument to another constructor.